 1. Application form

-Candidates must motivate their interest and are invited to demonstrate their/the candidate’s qualifications and competences related to the subject of the award.
-They are requested to describe their scientific research and to explain their application through the criteria given in this call.
-They must specify the concerned scientific research, indicate the internationalization, motivate the relevance to environmental policy and impact of their or the candidate’s research, and why they are eligible to win the award.
+Candidates must motivate their interest and proof their qualifications and competences related to the subject of the award.
+They are requested to describe their doctoral scientific research and to explain their application through the criteria given in this call.
+They must specify the concerned scientific research, motivate the relevance to environmental policy and impact of their research, and why they are eligible to win the award.
 The intended use of the prize must also be specified.

 2. Annexes